Steam MastersTypically replies within an hour

 Wash your insoles regularly: Every few weeks is a good habit — they absorb the most sweat.

 Air them out: After each wear, leave your shoes in a well-ventilated space.
-A little sunlight helps kill odor-causing bacteria too.
+A little sunlight helps kill odor-causing bacteria, too.

 Smelly shoes aren’t forever — they just need a little attention.
 Whether it’s a few home tricks or a trusted shoe laundry near me service, your shoes can feel (and smell) fresh again.